Torram/magic-docs/docs/Client-Development/App.md

 sidebar_position: 1
 ---

-Main file of the client side of project that includes every needed component.
+Main file of the client side of the project that includes every needed component.

 ```tsx
 import './App.css';